Release Date: March 7, 2016

 You will find yourself wanting to reach into the book and slap the characters silly because they’re doing something stupid.
 But we learn that even Christians go through things.
 Alice learns that her friends all superficial.
 Well, all except for Beth.
 Beth is a true friend.
 She doesn’t judge Alice.
 She prays and listens to her.
 Alice realizes that Beth was always there for her even when she pushed her away.
 She also always pointed her towards Jesus Christ.
 She kept encouraging Alice to be real with her.
 We all need a true friend like Beth in our lives.

-This was my first book I’ve read by Jennifer Slattery and it definitely will not be my last.
+This was the first book I’ve read by Jennifer Slattery and it definitely will not be my last.
 I highly recommend this book.
 It’s also perfect for group discussions.

 Disclaimer: I received a copy of this book from the publisher for my honest review, which I have given.
 I was not required to write a positive review and have not been compensated for it in any way.
 All opinions expressed are my own.